Academy ›

 - Open a business bank account

-- Register for PAYG withholding (tax deduction)
+- Register for payroll tax withholding

 - Hire the VA as a formal employee under a contract